Cox-Automotive/serverless-newrelic-alerts/README.md

 [![CircleCI](https://circleci.com/gh/Cox-Automotive/serverless-newrelic-alerts.svg?style=shield)](https://circleci.com/gh/Cox-Automotive/serverless-newrelic-alerts)

-This serverless plugin allows adding New Relic alerts to a function.
+This serverless plugin allows adding New Relic alerts to a resources.
 The sole responsibility of the plugin is to generate additional CloudFormation code with [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html), that will create New Relic alerts for the function.